~ Prequal ~

 "Yes, you have done well, we have narrowed it down to two boys, I trust Malfoy has told you it's the Potters?"
 Voldermort grinned with sickening vindictiveness "All we need now is a little time to locate them, but I have people working on that"

-"My Lord, L-Lily Evans - Lily Potter, you have to kill the boy, but - but not her. she is of no danger to you" The sentence was coming out all wrong; his heart was pounding.
+"My Lord, Lily Evans..Lily Potter, you need to kill the boy but not her, she is of no danger to you" The words were coming out all wrong; his heart was pounding, he couldn't convey the what he needed to say in the right order

-Voldermort was revolted by this twisted display of humanity "Since when have you known me to show mercy" He kicked Snape hard in the ribs "Now get up and remember who you are"
+Voldermort was revolted by this twisted display of humanity "Since when have you known me to show mercy?"
+He kicked Snape hard in the ribs "Now get up and remember who you are"

-Then, oddly, Voldermort let out a sigh.
+Then, oddly, Voldermort let out a sigh,

 "This is what I will do for you Severus" Snape's black eyes lit up "Firstly I will not kill you, even though I should for your impertinence, if you hadn't had been so valuable to me recently, then I would make no qualm of it.
 But I will also give you the pick of any of the female Death Eaters, pureblood, wealthy, anyone you choose and they will be yours.
 I have showed you great leniency tonight, like I have shown no other.
 Work these childish ways out of your system and do not insult me again."

-Snape's greasy black hair lay tangled across his face and behind his eyes filled with tears.
-His heart was breaking.
 At that moment then, he realised he was deeply afraid, not for himself, not of The Dark Lord, but of his thought process, his logic, he was not human, he didn't understand anything about being human.

-Voldermort spun around expecting an answer.
+Voldermort spun around expecting an answer

 He couldn't reconcile that this was it.
 There must be something he could do?
 Something to reverse what he had done.
 If he knew where she lived he could rescue her.

-But she would never go with him.
+But she would never go

 So much time had passed since their school days.
 If he couldn't convince her then that he didn't think of her as a mudblood whilst being tortured and humiliated, how could he convince her now - as a Death Eater - to leave her house, her family and flee.
 Snape felt in the pit of his stomach that she had been proved right about him all along.

 If only he could go back there, to that day, when it all went so horribly wrong.
 Why did he sit in the sunshine when he could have stayed in the Slytherin common room?
 If he'd had just stayed out of the way.
-If he could just go back there and change things...
+If he could just go back there and change things.

-...that was the answer; Hogwarts.
+. that was the answer; Hogwarts.

 Albus Dumbledore was one of the only wizards left that could rival Lord Voldermort.
-And fight vigorously as he did.
+And fight vigorously he did.

 But this was dangerous, Snape shuddered and spun round, he could almost feel a presence behind him, the presence of The Dark Lord burrowing into his mind, sucking out his thoughts.
-He'd practiced Occulancy over the years due to his own paranoia, but that was well placed given what he'd witnessed happen to weaker wizards.
+He'd mentally built many barriers over the years in paranoia.
+But he knew the actions that he was about to take, if they were ever found out, if his guard slipped for a fraction, his future would leave him begging for the Dementors kiss to finally come.

 He apparated as close to Hogwarts as he dared, amongst the densely wooded hills a few miles away from Hogsmeade.
 He was on a hilltop where all around him was the din of the trees rustling and the wind howling.
 It was hard to concentrate with the wind whipping through his clothes and blowing his hair in every direction, but he closed his eyes and thought of Lily.